Kasuczi/Simple_Tasks/README.md

 All words must have their first letter capitalized.
 If the final result is longer than 140 chars it must return false.
 If the input or the result is an empty string it must return false.

+10)
+Web scraper which is getting gold prices form the website of Polish national bank and returns it as a plot.